 I blog about a wide range of topics, but usually ones that touch upon either health care, ethics or politics.
 Speaking of politics, I consider myself to be a flaming moderate, and in my research and writing I try to elucidate the way our political views are biased by our preconceptions.

 I’m not the handsomest guy in the world, but this picture looks bad even for me!
 See why I’m including it here.
+And although I am proud of my family and all its accomplishments, I try not to get carried away, as you’ll see from my 2013 family newsletter.

 I enjoy spirited debate but detest acrimonious name-calling.
 So when I get nasty-grams in response to my work, I absorb what people say, but refuse to reply in kind.